MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ### Refresh needed after Azure Connected Machine agent onboarding

-When leveraging the onboarding script (or the azcmagent connect command) to onboard a server with the gateway resource ID specified, the resource will successfully use Arc gateway.
-However, due to a known bug (with a fix currently underway), the Arc-enabled server won't display as an Associated Resource in Azure Portal unless the resource’s settings are refreshed.
+When using the onboarding script (or the `azcmagent connect` command) to onboard a server with the gateway resource ID specified, the resource will successfully use Arc gateway.
+However, due to a known bug (with a fix currently underway), the Arc-enabled server won't display as an Associated Resource in Azure portal unless the resource’s settings are refreshed.
 Use the following procedure to perform this refresh:

 ### [Portal](#tab/portal)